The red fox actually has many different variations of fur, including silver and brown.

-The red fox has one of the most recognizable body shapes in the natural world with its slender legs, big bushy tail, pointed ears and snout.
+The red fox is an animal with one of the most recognizable body shapes in the natural world with its slender legs, big bushy tail, pointed ears and snout.
 The much desired fur consists of two distinct layers: a coarser outer layer of guard hairs and a softer under layer of fur.
 The most common coat color of this species is red-orange with white fur on the lower face, chest, and tip of the tail, plus black fur on the legs and tail.
 Other common variants include the silver fox (black and silver), the cross or brant fox (yellow-brown and black), and the Samson fox (a wooly coat without the coarse guard hairs).

 A fully grown adult red fox is small by the standard of many other predators.
 The body measures about 26 to 42 inches long; about 14 to 16 inches of this consist of the tail alone.
 Most adults tend to weigh about 10 to 15 pounds, but some specimens weigh well over 20 pounds.
 This is about the size of a small domesticated dog.
 Size varies dramatically by subspecies.

 The red fox is part of the same taxonomical family as the wolf, but its social behavior is quite different.
 Instead of forming packs, the red fox maintains an exclusive territory with only one adult male and one or two adult females, plus their offspring.
 These territories can range in size from 5 square miles in areas with abundant resources to 20 square miles in more barren areas.